th5th/suckless-st/README.md

 ------------
 Edit config.mk to match your local setup (st is installed into the /usr/local namespace by default).

+Edit config.def.h to match your color preferences and the key bindings.

 Afterwards enter the following command to build and install st (if necessary as root):